cristianadrielbraun/Meshcentral-TrayMesh/README.md

 	HOPEFULLY THIS WILL EVOLVE IN A WELL INTEGRATED PLUGIN FOR MESHCENTRAL, AND INSTALLER, AND A FEW CUSTOMIZABLE OPTIONS.

-This is made on [CodeTyphon](https://www.pilotlogic.com/sitejoom/index.php/wiki/84-wiki/codetyphon-studio/72-codetyphon-about), which is actually a fork of [Lazarus](https://www.lazarus-ide.org/), being both IDEs for Free Pascal (A programming language that I found great)
+This is made on [CodeTyphon](https://www.pilotlogic.com/sitejoom/index.php/wiki/84-wiki/codetyphon-studio/72-codetyphon-about), which is actually a fork of [Lazarus](https://www.lazarus-ide.org/), being both IDEs for Free Pascal (A programming language that I find really great)

 **Features:**